rollybueno/opensource-media-connect/readme.txt

 Your Client ID, Client Secret, and Token are kept on your site and used solely to search and retrieve open-source media through the [Openverse API](https://api.openverse.org/).
 This plugin does not track users or collect any personal data, except your Openverse's Client ID, Client Secret and Token.

-For full details, see Openverse’s terms, privacy, API documenation, about and license:
+For full details, see Openverse’s terms, privacy, API documentation, about and license:

 * [Openverse Terms of Use](https://docs.openverse.org/terms_of_service.html)
 * [Openverse Privacy](https://openverse.org/privacy)